RoLBester/automated-testing-software/README.md

 # Automated Testing Tool for LLM Chatbots

+> ⚠️ Concept repo only – planning and design stage, no production code pushed yet for security reasons.

-This project is a small Python toolkit to **automate testing for LLM-based chatbots**.
+This project is a small Python toolkit to **automate testing for some certain LLM-based chatbots**.

 The idea is: